YouTube

 BACK TO REYKJAVIK

-Arriving in Reykjavik signalled the beginning of the end of our road trip as we planned to stay here for a few days before flying home on Monday.
-We made a trip to Hallgrimskirkja church but as the viewing platform was closed we checked into our hotel, Radisson 1919.
+Arriving in Reykjavik marked the end of our road trip.
+We planned a few days here before flying home Monday.
+We visited Hallgrimskirkja church, but the viewing platform was closed.
+Then we checked into Radisson 1919.

 FINAL THOUGHTS